opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Searches detector tasks.

-To search for the latest detector task for a high cardinality detector:
+To search for the latest detector level historical analysis task for a high cardinality detector

 #### Request